LucasReinaldo/backend-gobarber/README.md

 To clone and run this application, we will need NodeJS + Yarn (or NPM) installed.

-After clone the repository, from our command line:
+After this clone the repository, from our command line:

 ```
 # Clone this repository